-Sexual abuse between those who are, or have been, intimate partners may include rape and sexual assault.
+Sexual violence between those who are, or have been, intimate partners may include rape and sexual assault.
 It may also include non-contact abuse, such as being forced to look at pornographic material or being forced to engage in sexual acts with someone else

 (e.g. prostitution, swinging, dogging, working as an escort).
 It may also include activities such as sending inappropriate messages and grooming, either online or face-to-face.
 Research suggests that rape or sexual assault is rarely a ‘one-off’ incident.